praneelthaker12/praneelthaker12/README.md

         <h1 align="left">Hi, I'm Praneel Thaker 👋</h1>
         <h3 align="left">A Passionate Software Developer specializing in Python and the MERN Stack.</h3>
         <p align="left">
-          I have 1+ year of experience building scalable, responsive web applications and a keen interest in cloud integration and machine learning.
-I thrive in dynamic team environments, focusing on creating innovative and efficient solutions.
+          I am a passionate Software Developer with a strong interest in web technologies.
+I have over a year of experience specializing in Python and the MERN stack to build custom, responsive websites and e-commerce platforms.
+Proficient in both frontend and backend development, I also have experience with CMS solutions like WordPress and Shopify
         </p>
         <p align="left">
           <a href="https://linkedin.com/in/praneelthaker12" target="_blank">